princesharmaupes/astroupes.github.io/index.markdown

 </p>

 <p style="font-size: 1.05rem; color: #444;">
-Whether you aspire to decode the mysteries of black holes, contribute to space missions, or simply deepen your understanding of the cosmos — our <strong>Astronomy & Astrophysics program at UPES</strong> is your gateway to the universe.
+Whether you aspire to decode the mysteries of black holes, contribute to space missions, or simply deepen your understanding of the cosmos — our Astronomy & Astrophysics program at UPES is your gateway to the universe.
 </p>
 ---